 Born Chris Jackson in Gulfport, Mississippi, the is the son of Jacqueline Jackson.
 He was raised in a single-parent family and his two brothers, Omar and David.
 His childhood was characterized by poverty, as there were times when he and his brothers could not have proper nutrition.
 Abdul-Rauf missed the fourth grade and was later placed in special education classes.

-Abdul-Rauf was a standout freshman for LSU, setting the scoring record for a freshman, with 53 points against Florida.
+Abdul-Rauf was a standout freshman for LSU, setting the scoring record for a freshman with 53 points against Florida.
 He appeared in 32 games in his freshman season, setting the NCAA record for points by a freshman (965) and points per game by a freshman (30.2).
 He was named SEC Player of the Year and First-team All-American.
-In his sophomore season, he was named SEC Player of the Year and First-team All-American for the second year in a row.
+In his sophomore season, he was named SEC Player of the Year and First-team All-American for the second year.

 Abdul-Rauf was the third pick in the 1990 National Basketball Association draft by the Denver Nuggets.
 He was named to the NBA All-Rookie Second Team in his first season.
 Abdul-Rauf converted to Islam in 1991 and led the league in free throw percentage in the 1993–94 and 1995–96 seasons.
-His free throw percentage of .956 in 1993–94 is the third-highest seasonal percentage in NBA history.
+His free throw percentage of .956 in 1993–94 is the third-highest seasonal percentage in the history of the NBA.
 He played with Denver until 1996 and was a key player, winning the NBA Most Improved Player Award in 1993.